transcranial/keras-js/README.md

 Currently the focus of this library is on forward-pass inference only.

 Tensor operations are extended on top of the [ndarray](https://github.com/scijs/ndarray) library.
-GPU support is powered by WebGL through [weblas](https://github.com/waylonflinn/weblas).
+GPU support is powered by WebGL 2.

 Library version compatibility:
 - Keras 2.0.4